Breech99/HeartsAndMinds/README.md

 # HeartsAndMinds
 1.17
-Hearts and Minds 2 Main Base Version
+-----Hearts and Minds 2 ----Bluefor Main Base Version

 Uses Main Tanoa Airport as Blufor base with safezone over base - using carrier for additional aircraft